Don’t allow unlimited function venues on rural zoned land

 These councils have many reasons for wanting to opt out, these include:

-- Loss of protections for surrounding local land owners
+- Loss of protections for local land owners

 - Lack of council control over where these venues can ‘pop up’